DennisSchmitz/jovian/README.md

 ### Prerequisites

 1. Before you download and install Jovian, please make sure [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is installed on your system and functioning properly!
 Otherwise, install it via [these instuctions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Conda is required to build the "main" environment and contains all required dependencies.
 2. Jovian is intended for usage with `singularity`, that is the only way we can properly validate functionality of the code and it helps reduce maintenance.
 As such, please make sure [Singularity](https://sylabs.io/singularity/), and its dependency [Go](https://go.dev/) are installed properly.
-Otherwise, install it via [these instructions](https://docs.sylabs.io/guides/3.1/user-guide/installation.html).
+Otherwise, install it via [these instructions](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps).
 Singularity is used to build all sub-units of the pipeline.
+If you are unfamiliar with `singularity`, please follow the [Quick Start steps](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#download-pre-built-images).

 ### Download